MatthewAaronGarza/odin-calculator/README.md

 # odin-calculator

-we're making a calculator using HTML, CSS, and Javascript!
+we're made a calculator using HTML, CSS, and Javascript!

-Update 1:
-The layout for the calculator is complete.
-We not need to add functionality to the divs that are acting like buttons.

-Goal for next time: add functionality to the add, subtract, clear buttons.
+Todo list ⭐

 Known bugs:
 - digits overflow off the display div when length of the number is very large